 For centuries, people have seen mind and body as being divided, or separate.
 This is not the case; research makes it clear that both influence each other in many different ways.
 This overview focuses on the mind-body connection and how it can be used in a Personal Health Plan (PHP) to enhance Whole Health.
 This overview builds on the materials from Chapter 12 of the Passport to Whole Health.
 The first part discusses the history of the mind-body connection.
-The second part describes a number of specific mind-body applications, many of which are offered within the VA, including psychotherapies, breathing exercises, biofeedback, clinical hypnosis, meditation, and imagery.
+The second part describes a number of specific mind-body applications, many of which are offered within the VA, including psychotherapies, breathing exercises, biofeedback, clinical hypnosis, meditation, imagery and creative arts.
 Research regarding the efficacy and safety of these approaches is summarized, and practical tools and resources are provided to help clinicians more fully integrate these approaches into practice.

 Key Points: